Everything you want to know about permanent hair removal

 Does it hurt?

-The treatment is painless.
+The treatment is guaranteed to be painless.

 After how many treatments will I see results?